CHAPTER 7 Sugar Poet Trade: Skull Branding, Smashing, and Teeth Gathering: Mozambique 20th February 2017

 “Red, please play Earth Angel.
 I want to dance with Swanda,” Boet smiled.

-Andy looked at Red they both tele-thought, It’s never successful, and they both tilted their heads and smiled.
+Andy looked at Red, and they both tele-thought, It’s never successful, and they both tilted their heads and smiled.

 These dudes were smooth, Red said, and happily played the tune, and studied ‘Joyous Africans Take to the Rails, With China’s Help’ by Andrew Jacobs’ also.